Al Golden: Miami

 On December 12, 2010, ESPN reported that Golden was offered and accepted the head coaching job at the University of Miami.

 In press conference remarks upon his hiring on December 13, 2010, Golden emphasized the importance of the University of Miami football legacy.
 "It's the most recognizable brand in college football," he said.
 "I go back to the former players that are here, the five national championships, 20 national award winners, countless All-Americans, incredible tradition.
 It's a dream job."
 Golden signed a five-year contract at an undisclosed salary on December 14, 2010.
 However, due to NCAA rules, Golden did not coach the football team in Miami's bowl game against Notre Dame but instead focused on recruiting players for 2011.

 Despite fielding teams with multiple future NFL draft picks, Golden was unable to defeat Florida State, his in state rival, in 5 attempts.
 Golden began his tenure hampered by probation from a previous booster scandal, and self-imposed bowl bans during Golden's first two years with the program.

 2011 season

 Golden posted a 6–6 record in his first year at the University of Miami.
 The 2011 season was only the third time since 1979 that the program had failed to register a winning record.
-Despite being bowl-eligible, Miami announced on November 20 that it was withdrawing from bowl consideration due to an ongoing investigation into the program's ties to convicted Ponzi schemeer Nevin Shapiro.
+Despite being bowl-eligible, Miami announced on November 20 that it was withdrawing from bowl consideration due to an ongoing investigation into the program's ties to convicted Ponzi schemer Nevin Shapiro.